Doag/PL-SQL-Conventions/articles/tables.md

 -	best practice: ```try to use as many FKs as possible – they increase the quality of data```
 -	best practice: for big tables keep in mind – every FK slows down the performance of DML operations
 -	best practice: be careful with self-reference FKs – DML operations, especially deletes can get very complex
--	good practice: use the PK of the foreign table in foreign key definition
+-	best practice: use the PK of the foreign table in foreign key definition

 ###	Data Columns
 -	net data
 -	builds the core of the information of every record
 -	are used in UKs, sometimes also in PKs and FKs
--	the value of a data columns should not depend of values of other columns
+-	the value of a data columns should not depend on values of other columns
--	best practice: ```use always the accurate data type for every column!
+-	best practice: ```always use the accurate data type for every column!
 For example always create VARCHAR2 columns with CHAR: psn_first_name(varchar2 200 char)```

 ###	Other Columns
 -	special columns, for example user_created to store the information which RDBMS-user has created this record